hmil/ESPong/README.md

-# PoC of a multiplayer pong game on the ESP8266
+# Multiplayer pong game on the ESP8266

-## Setup
+## Instructions

+Clone the repository with submodules.

 ```
 git clone --recurse-submodules git@github.com:hmil/espong.git
 cd espong
 ```

+### Building the firmware

+Chose one of three options to build the firmware:

+#### Option 1: Cloud build (for noobs)

+Get your firmware online at [https://nodemcu-build.com/](https://nodemcu-build.com/).

+Chose the following settings:

+- Branch: master
+- Modules: ADC, bit, file, GPIO, i2c, net, node, SJSON, timer, UART, U8G2, WiFi

+#### Option 2: With docker (advanced mode)

 To build and flash the firmware, you'll either need Docker or a have the tools to build a nodemcu firmware.